morabah/health-7/done_prompt.md

    - Updated the sitemap.txt to include the new route

 ## Files Modified

 - Created `src/components/cms/TodoList.tsx` - The enhanced todo component
 - Created `src/app/cms/advanced-todo/page.tsx` - The page using the component
 - Modified `src/app/cms/page.tsx` - Added link to the new page
 - Modified `sitemap.txt` - Added the new route to the documentation

 ## How to Access

 The Advanced Task Management page can be accessed via:

 1. The CMS Portal (`/cms`) - By clicking on the "Advanced Task Management" link
 2. Direct URL: `/cms/advanced-todo`
 3. From the simple Todo page, by clicking the "Advanced Todo" link

+---

+### Step Id 664

+**Implemented Recommended Fixes for Booking Appointment Workflow**

+**Files Updated:**

+- `/src/app/(platform)/book-appointment/[doctorId]/page.tsx`

+**Details:**

+- Standardized all appointment-related API responses to use `ApiResponse<T>` and specific endpoint types (e.g., `BookAppointmentResponse`).
+- Enhanced cache invalidation: After a successful booking, invalidates React Query cache for appointments.
+- Improved error handling: Added specific user feedback for slot unavailability, validation, and API errors.
+User is prompted to select another slot or correct details as needed.
+- Ensured all booking API calls use `callApiWithOptions` and pass authentication context.
+- Loading and transition states are visually indicated in the UI.
+- Used Zod schemas for client-side validation of appointment data before submission.
+Field errors are mapped to the UI.
+- Types/interfaces for payloads and responses are inferred from Zod schemas in `src/types/schemas.ts`.
+- Added code comments for clarity and maintainability.

+**Checklist:**

+- [x] Standardized API response types
+- [x] Enhanced cache invalidation
+- [x] Improved error handling
+- [x] Consistent API calls
+- [x] Improved loading states
+- [x] Data validation with Zod
+- [x] Used types/interfaces from Zod schemas
+- [x] Added comments for clarity

+**No additional files, features, or logic were added beyond the explicit instructions in the prompt.**

+---

 ## Future Improvements

 - Connect to Firebase to persist tasks
 - Add user assignment to tasks
 - Add notifications for approaching deadlines